yasirbhutta/yasirbhutta.github.io/html-css/docs/css-text-styling.md

 </html>
 ```

+You can find the finished example on [GitHub](https://yasirbhutta.github.io/html-css-examples/css/text-styling/font-size.html) (see also the [source code](https://github.com/yasirbhutta/html-css-examples/blob/main/css/text-styling/font-size.html).

 **Explanation:**

 - `.absolute-size`: Sets the font size to a fixed value using pixels (`px`).
 For example, `font-size: 16px;` sets the text to 16 pixels.